bnb-chain/zkbnb/docs/technology.md

 As a security measure, ZkBAS allow users to submit transactions directly to the rollup contract on Mainnet if they think they are being censored by the operator.
-This allows users to force an exit from the ZK-rollup to BSC without having to rely on the committer's permission.
+This allows users to force an exit from the ZK-rollup to BSC without having to rely on the commiter's permission.